 Although our web site currently does not provide much English content, you can download Daily service texts or the like from the downloads page, some of which are linked to YouTube videos.

 Moreover, Jodo-shu's official site may help you learn about Honen Buddhism, the founder "Honen" himself, or Buddhism in general.

 If you have any questions, you can contact us via any one of several means (including social media and e-mail).

+Hi.
 My name is Taijun Kasahara.
-Please call me "Jushoku" (head priest) or just "Kasahara-san," my family name.
+Please call me "Hojo-san" (pronounced like "haw-jaw-san") or just "Kasahara-san," my family name.

 I hope this site will show you the way of "easy practice" of Buddhism, o-Nembutsu ("o" is a prefix expressing respectfulness toward Nembutsu) and help you learn Honen/Pure land Buddhism in an authentic way.